Generally, successful lawsuits for business fraud or misrepresentation includes the following:

 For example, a prospective seller of a business could be liable for fraud if they disclose financial records of the business which place the profitability of the business in a positive light, but would fail to provide additional records that are capable of producing an alternative interpretation.
 However, failure to disclose important facts, such as the seller’s financial records, which are subject to ordinary inspection and inquiry, or about which there is not expectation of disclosure, either because of the arm’s length business transaction or the absence of any communications between the parties, may not support an action for business fraud or misrepresentation.
 The intention of inducing reliance on the fraud or misrepresentation is the key to the scope of the misrepresenter’s liability.

-If you believe you or your South Florida business requires assistance with a potential business fraud lawsuit, contact our South Florida business litigation lawyer today.
+If you believe you or your South Florida business requires assistance with a potential business fraud lawsuit, contact the Law Office of Nnamdi S. Jackson today.